lucendio/lecture-devops-infos/content/exercises/publish-container-images-from-pipeline.md

 ### (2) Define the pipeline job

-Since the container technology as we know them is based on Linux technologies, the `matrix` build is not needed in this case.
-The target platform is most likely either `amd64` or `arm64`.
+Since the container technology as we know it is based on Linux technologies, one of the two `matrix` build dimensions is not needed in this case.
+Keep the target architecture as the most likely platform is either `amd64` or `arm64`.

 Change the *upload* stage as follows: